parse-community/docs/_includes/flutter/getting-started.md

 );
 ```

-If you want to use secure storage or use the Flutter web/desktop SDK, please change to the below instance of  `CoreStorage` as it has no dependencies on Flutter. `CoreStoreSembastImp` does not encrypt the data on web and Web is not safe anyway.
+If you want to use secure storage or use the Flutter web/desktop SDK, please change to the below instance of  `CoreStorage` as it has no dependencies on Flutter. `CoreStoreSembastImp` does not encrypt the data on the web and Web is not safe anyway.
 Encrypt fields manually as needed.

 ```dart
 await Parse().initialize(